How to Detect Page Rotation

 If the document is skewed, you can use the `Deskew` image correction method provided by IronOCR to correct it.

-Is IronOCR suitable for text-dense documents?
+Is the function suitable for text-dense documents?

 Yes, the `DetectPageOrientation` function in IronOCR performs well with text-dense documents.